-The exam on Multimedia Signal processing (first Module) and Fundamentals of Multimedia Signal Processing will be a written test with 3 exercises to be solved in 2 hours.
+The exam on Video Signal will be a written test with 3 exercises to be solved in 2 hours.
 Two exercises require a numerical/procedural solution to be solved using just pen and paper while the third one is a exercise requiring the definition of a Matlab procedure in order to solve the question: The Matlab code has to be written directly on the paper without any computer aid.

 The exam for the first module will take place only in the written version; no oral exams, integrations or projects will be considered in order to increase the obtained grade.

-In order to pass the whole Multimedia Signal Processing exam (first and second module) (for students that are not following just the first module ("Fundamentals of Multimedia Signal Processing")) a positive grade must be obtained in both modules and the final mark will be the average of the two marks rounded up the next integer.
+In order to pass the whole Audio and Video Signals exam (for students that are not following just the Video Course) a positive grade must be obtained in both modules and the final mark will be the average of the two marks rounded up the next integer.